How to Use head, tail, and Pipes - Linux File Operations Advanced

 file - File Type Identification

-If extension and actual file type differ, possibly malicious file
+If extension and actual file type differ, it's possibly a malicious file.

 stat - Detailed File Information